Classroom (and Church!) Listening Skills

 rebuttals (to themselves).

-- Effective listeners don't jump to conclusions and then disengage.
+- Good listeners don't jump to conclusions and then disengage.
 They

 keep conclusions tentative while getting more information.

 - Poor listeners say, "I listen only for facts."
-They may retain a few of
+They may retain some facts, but the information is often garbled.

 - Adjust your note-taking system to the lecturer's pattern.